churnikov/churnikov.github.io/_posts/2022-11-10-sköldpaddan-or-moving-to-sweden.md

 hotel.
 And while figuring out what to do, we realized that all taxis were gone, there were no people at the terminal, and we didn't really know where to go from there.
 Thinking about it now, we should have asked for help from friends who were in Stockholm or either of our employers.
-But we had to do something right now.
+But we had to do something at that moment.

 So we spent some time configuring terminal wifi, setting up Revolut, and trying to register in taxi apps using it.
 It didn't work.